Using Decoupled Features for Photo-realistic Style Transfer: Experiments

-In photography and cinematography, artists often employ optical filters to diffuse the light and fine details of their scenes.
-This provides an interesting use case for the optical transfer capability of our method, as it can be used to emulate the effect of these filters such that artists can apply them in post.
 In Figure \ref{diffusion}, we show a series of examples where, using the method described in section \ref{subsec:optics}, a filter kernel is simulated from source and target images taken of the same subject with and without diffusion filters.
 One can see that, when used along with the color+luminance transformation, the appearance of the target image can be closely replicated, and that the extracted diffusion filter can be readily applied to any arbitrary image to emulate the effect.
 We note here though that diffusion effects which are dependent on the depth of field of the images would not be properly simulated by our method.

 In Figure \ref{diffusionCrop}, we show how cropping can also be useful in this application.
-Since the source and target images have strong depth of field effects, the effect of the filter is better derived from the flat, in focus plane of the subjects face, rather than from the image as a whole.
+Since the source and target images have strong depth of field effects, the effect of the filter is better derived from the flat, in-focus plane of the subject's face, rather than from the image as a whole.
 In this case, only the diffusion filter is derived from the cropped region, and the entire source and reference images are used to calculate the color+luminance transformation.